-Harvesting in Château Palmer's vineyard, September 2005.
+The harvest is going on in Château Palmer's vineyard, September 2005.
 Copyright.
 Alain Vacheron

-Already from its berth, 2005 vintage in Bordeaux was proclaimed as one of the very best the kind since vintages 1947, 1949, 1961, 1982 and 2000, which all are counted as milestones in Bordeaux wine history.
+Already from its berth, the 2005 vintage in Bordeaux was proclaimed one of the best since vintages 1947, 1949, 1961, 1982, and 2000; all counted as milestones in Bordeaux wine history.

 Weather conditions

-Both Merlot and Cabernet Sauvignon had reached unusually high sugar content, corresponding to 14-15% alcohol in Merlot and 12.5-13% alcohol in Cabernet Sauvignon.
+Merlot and Cabernet Sauvignon had reached unusually high sugar content, corresponding to 14-15% alcohol in Merlot and 12.5-13% alcohol in Cabernet Sauvignon.

 FIRST IMPRESSIONS OF THE VINTAGE